zelanko/sql-docs.pt-br/docs/integration-services/scale-out/deal-with-certificates-in-ssis-scale-out.md

 #### <a name="4-update-the-scale-out-worker-service-configuration-file"></a>4.
 Atualizar o arquivo de configuração de serviço do Trabalho do Scale Out
 Atualize o arquivo de configuração de serviço do Trabalho do Scale Out, `\<drive\>:\Program Files\Microsoft SQL Server\140\DTS\Binn\WorkerSettings.config`, no nó de Trabalho.
 Atualize **WorkerHttpsCertThumbprint** para a impressão digital do novo certificado.

-#### <a name="5-install-the-client-certificate-to-the-root-store-of-the-local-computer-on-the-worker-node"></a>5.
-Instalar o certificado do cliente no repositório Raiz do computador local no nó de Trabalho
+#### <a name="5-install-the-client-certificate-to-the-root-store-of-the-local-computer-on-the-master-node"></a>5.
+Instalar o certificado do cliente no repositório raiz do computador local no nó mestre

 #### <a name="6-restart-the-scale-out-worker-service"></a>6.
 Reiniciar o serviço Trabalho do Scale Out